tsividis/vgdl/fMRI_README.md

 We store all the experimental and behavioral data in [Mongo](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/).
 You need to have a local server working and the pymongo library installed.

-Here is how I installed it on my Mac:
+Here is how I installed it on the lab Macbook Air:

     pip install pymongo
     pip install -r fmri_requirements.txt